-As demonstrated by the above results, the learning errors of GDM in both one-shot optimization and MDP decision-making tasks admit bounded guarantees.
-This suggests that the distribution learning properties of GenAI enable convergence, and, when combined with existing theoretical frameworks \cite{li2023t2t,liang2024gdsg,isConditional2023,IDQL2023}, help identify the various factors that contribute positively or negatively to the final learning outcomes.
-Consequently, the feasibility of applying GenAI to network optimization in these two paradigms is now supported by a solid theoretical foundation, which also offers guidance on practical design choices.
+As demonstrated by the above results, the learning errors of GDMs in both one-shot optimization and MDP decision-making tasks admit bounded guarantees.
+This suggests that the distribution-learning properties of GenAI enable convergence and, when combined with existing theoretical frameworks \cite{li2023t2t,liang2024gdsg,isConditional2023,IDQL2023}, help identify the various factors that contribute positively or negatively to final learning outcomes.
+Consequently, the feasibility of applying GenAI to network optimization across these two paradigms is now supported by a solid theoretical foundation that also offers guidance on practical design choices.

-From an engineering perspective, GDM has demonstrated training stability in both paradigms and is making progress toward task generalization across diverse network optimization problems \cite{boosting2025energyGuided,taskAgnosticDiffusionPlanner2025}.
+From an engineering perspective, GDMs have demonstrated training stability in both paradigms and is making progress toward task generalization across diverse network optimization problems \cite{boosting2025energyGuided,taskAgnosticDiffusionPlanner2025}.
 Moreover, recent work has significantly reduced GDM’s computational and memory overhead \cite{DiffuserLite2024NIPS}, making it increasingly suitable for real-world deployment in various networking scenarios.
-In contrast, LPTMs show promising potential in tasks such as extracting user or operator intent from natural language problem descriptions and translating that into mathematical models for network optimization \cite{Autoformulation2024LLM,ModelingAgent2025ModelingBench}, owing to their emerging capabilities in understanding and reasoning over mathematical content.
+In contrast, LPTMs show promising potential for tasks such as extracting user or operator intent from natural-language problem descriptions and translating it into mathematical models for network optimization \cite{Autoformulation2024LLM,ModelingAgent2025ModelingBench}, owing to their emerging capabilities for understanding and reasoning over mathematical content.